Sign in

 Basic Concepts

-Why these shapes and materials?
-We will try to explain the reason behind this structure.
+But why choose these specific shapes and materials?
+We will explore the reasoning behind this design.

 Chromatic Aberration